TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 In the same vein, some letters and sequences in the *Base64 encoding* will also appear more frequently than others.

-With this in mind, we can compare the ciphertext with the Base64 encoding of some random article (also in English, of course).
+With this in mind, we can compare the ciphertext to the Base64 encoding of some random article (also in English, of course).
 For this, I copied some articles from [CNN Lite](https://lite.cnn.com/en) (text-only, so it's easier to copy), encoded it, then analysed letter frequencies using [dcode.fr](https://www.dcode.fr/frequency-analysis).
 You could use this excellent article as well:

 ```
 V2UncmUgbm8gc3RyYW5nZXJzIHRvIGxvdmUKWW91IGtub3cgdGhlIHJ1bGVzIGFuZCBzbyBkbyBJIChkbyBJKQpBIGZ1bGwgY29tbWl0bWVudCdzIHdoYXQgSSdtIHRoaW5raW5nIG9mCllvdSB3b3VsZG4ndCBnZXQgdGhpcyBmcm9tIGFueSBvdGhlciBndXkKSSBqdXN0IHdhbm5hIHRlbGwgeW91IGhvdyBJJ20gZmVlbGluZwpHb3R0YSBtYWtlIHlvdSB1bmRlcnN0YW5kCk5ldmVyIGdvbm5hIGdpdmUgeW91IHVwCk5ldmVyIGdvbm5hIGxldCB5b3UgZG93bgpOZXZlciBnb25uYSBydW4gYXJvdW5kIGFuZCBkZXNlcnQgeW91Ck5ldmVyIGdvbm5hIG1ha2UgeW91IGNyeQpOZXZlciBnb25uYSBzYXkgZ29vZGJ5ZQpOZXZlciBnb25uYSB0ZWxsIGEgbGllIGFuZCBodXJ0IHlvdQo=